 Llama Pinata-I really would have had to think about getting if this was for my daughter

 If you loved this family-friendly DIY tutorial then you may also like my related articles

-1. Pour flour in a bowl and slowly add water.
+- Pour flour into a bowl and slowly add water.

-7. Keep strips flat and place on the balloon or base.
+- Keep strips flat and place them on the balloon or base.
 Rubbing it to get flat.